-where $t_\mathrm{in} = t_i - \tau/2$ and $t_\mathrm{out} = t_i + t_\mathrm{low} + 1.5\tau$ denote the temporal positions of slab beginning and end.
-At both times, the magnetic field is approximately equal to $H_1$, differing by only $\Delta H_\mathrm{offset} \approx 0.018(H_1 - H_2)$ (approximately 1.8\% of the total field change).
-This symmetric definition ensures that amplitudes are measured at times of equivalent magnetic field values.
-The transmission coefficient value of $T > 1$ indicates net amplification, while $T < 1$ indicates attenuation.
+where $t_\mathrm{in} = t_i - \tau/2$ and $t_\mathrm{out} = t_i + t_\mathrm{low} + 1.5\tau$ denote the temporal positions of the slab beginning and end.
+At both times, the magnetic field is approximately equal to $H_1$, differing by only $\Delta H_\mathrm{offset} \approx 0.018(H_1 - H_2)$ (approximately 1.8\% of the total field change), so that the precession ellipticity (and hence the magnonic temporal impedance, $Z = \varepsilon^z$) at the entrance and at the exit are essentially identical, $Z(t_\mathrm{in}) \approx Z(t_\mathrm{out}) \approx Z_1$.
+With this symmetric choice, $T_z$ as defined in Eq.~\eqref{eq:transmission} measures the genuine net change of the $m_z$ amplitude across the slab in a state of equivalent magnonic impedance (including damping accumulated during the finite-duration ramps and plateau), with $T_z > 1$ indicating net amplification and $T_z < 1$ indicating net attenuation.
 To systematically optimize the temporal slab for amplification, we examine the transmission coefficient $T$ as a function of the slab parameters.
-Figs.~\ref{fig:fig_5}e-g present detailed parametric studies: the transition time $\tau$, low-field plateau duration $t_\mathrm{low}$, and values of spin-wave wavevector $k$, revealing how each parameter influences the amplification characteristics near the critical magnetic field.
+Figs.~\ref{fig:fig_5}e-g present detailed parametric studies: low-field plateau duration $t_\mathrm{low}$, the transition time $\tau$, and values of spin-wave wavevector $k$, revealing how each parameter influences the amplification characteristics near the critical magnetic field.

-Fig.~\ref{fig:fig_5}(e) reveals a critical field-dependent transition.
+Fig.~\ref{fig:fig_5}e reveals a critical field-dependent transition.
 For $H_2 > H_c$, increasing $t_\mathrm{low}$ decreases transmission (damping dominance).
 For subcritical fields ($H_2 < H_c$), the opposite occurs: at $H_2 = 225$~mT, transmission increases from ~1.3 ($t_\mathrm{low} = 10$~ns) to ~2.1 ($t_\mathrm{low} = 20$~ns), while at $H_2 = 226$~mT, gain emerges only at $t_\mathrm{low} \geq 20$~ns.
 This demonstrates that extended low-field residence in slow instability enables amplification.